 Art in (the hallway to) the Deephuis Room

-Anyone entering the corridor toward the Diephuis Room will see four black-and-white photographs hanging there.
-The two photos on the left are by an unknown photographer; the two on the right were taken by Professor of Economic Law Hans Vedder.
+Anyone entering the corridor toward the Diephuis Room will see two black-and-white photographs and two small paintings hanging there.
+The two photographs were taken by an unknown photographer; the paintings were made by Law alumna Irene Buitenhuis.

 In the Diephuis Room, you can see this triptych.
 Illustrator Sanne Boekel created a modern translation of Allegory of Good Governance in 2023 for the Diephuis Room in the faculty's Röling Building.
 The work was named 'Allegory of Good Governance vol. 2'.
 Boekel was inspired by the frescoes of Ambrogio Lorenzetti.